madelynxmao/rayWInterference/README.md

 0. export osm file of location you want to simulate in `export.osm`
 1. run command `python3 -u trial.py -i range2 > rayWInterference.m`
 2. run `rayWInterference.m` with Matlab

+## Side effects
+0. Creates temp.txt to store street names with lat and long
+1. Creates alldata.txt which the matlab file needs to run